 OTB is certified under the Canadian Tissue Repository Network (CTRNet) certification program.
 This means that OTB meets the standards for high-quality collection, storage and release of human biospecimens.
-OTB is not only certified by the program but is also a founding member: together with five other Canadian cancer biobanks, it has developed resources, educational materials, and standard operating protocols for wide use by the biobanking community.
+OTB is not only certified by the program but is also a founding/charter member: together with five other Canadian cancer biobanks, it has developed resources, educational materials, and standard operating protocols for wide use by the biobanking community.
 By participating in CTRNet, OTB doesn’t simply meet the standards for biobanking best practice, it sets them.

 Standard operating procedures

 Standard operating procedures (SOPs) have been developed in consultation with pathologists, scientists, privacy experts and ethicists to ensure practical, high quality, standardised sample and data collection and processing across all collection centres and protection of patient-donor safety and privacy.
 The SOPs are compliant with CTRNet and consistent with ISBER Best Practices.
 Ontario Tumour Bank has developed and implemented protocols covering such areas as:

 - tissue sample processing and archiving;